Abundant Art is a cross-arts platform celebrating intercultural creative practice among diverse communities.

 Roger Kitchen

-Roger is an accredited Oral History Society trainer and has taught many tailored introductory courses, as well courses in recording video oral histories and digital sound editing.
+Roger is an accredited Oral History Society trainer and has taught many tailored introductory courses, as well as courses in filming oral histories and digital sound editing.

 Roger began recording people’s memories in 1974, using the collected reminiscences as the source for local books.
 He co-founded Living Archive Milton Keynes (www.livingarchive.org.uk) and was its General Manager from 1992 to 2002 and is currently its Chairman.
 Living Archive’s basic premise is that everybody has a story to tell.
 Such stories and other primary source materials have inspired multifarious high-quality artistic, creative, and educational activities including large-scale musical documentary plays, books, exhibitions, and websites.
 Over the last few years, he has been producing video documentaries, as well as helping others do the same.